REST IN PEACE ANDREA

 Please stay safe and remain positive.

-Shane Ward - Chief Executive
+Yours sincerely, Shane Ward - Chief Executive

-Update: 23.03.2020. - Unfortunately we have to suspend our Health and Well Being Day Care Service for older people due o the COVID 19.
-Our service includes supporting people with dementia.
+Unfortunately we have to suspend our Health & Well Being Day Care Service for older people due o the COVID 19 virus.
+Our service included supporting people with dementia.
 As we get paid by numbers we could lose out on much needed income.
-We have offered Sandwell Council alternative support package to include shopping support, prescription collection, telephone contact and if required cooking hot meals on site for distributiion as a way of support clients in the community whilst respecting safe practices. if we do not get their support we will be in great difficulty.
+We have offererd Sandwell Council and alternative support package to include shopping support, prescription collection, telephone contact and if required, cooking hot meals on site for distributiion as a way of supporting our clients in the community whilst respecting safe practices; if we do not get their support we will be in great difficulty.
 Our ACRC Home Care service will continue providing personal care in the homes of individuals in need.
-Like NHS staff, Charities also provide vital services but we are often are overlooked as essential workers.
-Support your local charity so we can keep making a positive difference.
-PLEASE CLICK ONTO OUR DONATE BUTTON IF YOU ARE ABLE TO MAKE A DONATION.
-THANK YOU!
+Life the NHS staff, charities also provide vital services but we are often overlooked as essential workers.
+Please support your local charity so we can keep making a positive difference.
+Click onto our DONATE button on our website if you are able to make a donation.
+THANK YOU.

 of Britain's population is black (over 2 million people)

 Black men are likely to get Prostate Cancer at some stage in their life

 Cert.
 No. 10229